“Eventually, I think Chicago will be the most beautiful great city left in the world.” – Frank Lloyd Wright

 To that end, the final keynote speaker of the conference, Luvvie Ajayi, focused her discussion on speaking truth to power.
 In order to challenge perspectives, and certainly before you can transform them, you must first be true to yourself.
 With an incredible balance of comedy, technology and activism Ajayi closed out the 2019 conference with a call to do better by being better through honesty.
 It’s impossible to truly speak truth to power unless you are first true to yourself.
 Drawing on her debut book, I’M JUDGING YOU: The Do-Better Manual, a collection of essays that critiques our fame-obsessed, social media-centric lives, while encouraging us to do better, Ajayi closed out the session by inspiring attendees to do better by opening up yourself to creating meaningful conversations.
 And in this recognition, the parallels to that “most beautiful great city left in the world” came to the forefront.
 Chicago is progressive.
 It is ornate but not elaborate.
 It is a series of horizontal and vertical lines, beautifully and powerfully arranged to create something larger and stronger than the sum of its parts.
 It is the result of an endless conversation, a call and response to the livable art of the past, that pushes us ever further into the future.

-To learn more about ACE and pre-register for next year, visit the ACE website.
+To learn more about ACE, visit the ACE website.